pythonbyte/employee-crud/README.md

-# Onyo Challenge
+# Challenge

 # Description

-This project is a challenge for a job opening at Onyo.
-It's a CRUD for employees
+This project is a CRUD for employees.

-Deployed app at Heroku: https://employeecrud.herokuapp.com/
 # Installing

 First step of installation is having Pipenv installed in your machine, if you doesn't have just use the command below: